tanishraj/javascript_enigmas/README.md

 In most programming languages, including JavaScript, floating-point arithmetic operations can sometimes produce unexpected or imprecise results due to the way computers represent and store decimal numbers internally.
 This is because decimal numbers like `0.1` and `0.2` cannot be represented precisely in binary format.

+`console.log(0.1 + 0.2 == 0.3)` This line also performs the addition `0.1 + 0.2`, but it then compares the result with the value `0.3` using the strict equality operator `==`.

+Due to the imprecise representation of floating-point numbers mentioned earlier, the result of `0.1 + 0.2` is not exactly equal to `0.3`.
+Therefore, when you run this line, the output in the console will be `false`.

 ##

 ## Contributing